thephez/docs-core/docs/api/ai-prompt.md

 INSERT "HELP <RPCNAME>" OUTPUT HERE
 ```

-Only list any discrepancies and output markdown table entries in a copyable code block for items missing from the documentation
+Only list any discrepancies (including parameters and/or response fields that have changed to be deprecated) and output markdown table entries in a copyable code block for items missing from the documentation.
+Use field descriptions from the provided help output without modifying them.

 ## Remove the excess whitespace at the end of tables